Takashiidobe/notes/src/books/clean-ruby.md

 ### Private Methods

-- Use private methods to do calculations that aren\'t necessary for callers to understand.
+- Use private methods to do calculations that aren't necessary for callers to understand.

 ```rb